ISO-revision

 How to prepare:

 The transition to ISO 14001:2026 doesn’t have to be complicated.
-Here are three concrete steps you can take to be well-prepared when the new standard takes effect:
+Here are three concrete steps you can take to be well-prepared:

 The ISO 14001:2026 course provides insight into the key changes to the standard and how organisations can prepare for a smooth and effective transition to ISO 14001:2026.